-- 41. The Working Group received information from the Law Office of the Republic of Cyprus12 and the National Police that investigations had been initiated into 46 cases related to the alleged enforced disappearance and summary execution of 331 Turkish Cypriots during the events of 1963-1964 and 1974.13 In a similar vein, Turkish Cypriot authorities reported having launched 485 investigations into the disappearance of Greek Cypriots; 374 of those investigations had not progressed.
+- 41. The Working Group received information from the Law Office of the Republic of Cyprus and the National Police that investigations had been initiated into 46 cases related to the alleged enforced disappearance and summary execution of 331 Turkish Cypriots during the events of 1963-1964 and 1974.
+In a similar vein, Turkish Cypriot authorities reported having launched 485 investigations into the disappearance of Greek Cypriots; 374 of those investigations had not progressed.
 Information received during the visit indicated that the investigative authorities had failed to cooperate due to a deep mistrust between the communities, but also due to other practical issues, such as the language barrier. - 42.
 It is noteworthy that, upon request, the Committee on Missing Persons provided substantial information to the investigative bodies, including relevant data collected from the exhumed mortal remains.
 However, it must be added that, because of its limited, humanitarian mandate, the Committee does not consider gravesites as potential crime scenes and thus does not comply with evidentiary rules, such as rules on collection, verification and preservation of evidence so that it is admissible in criminal proceedings, whether national or international, during its excavations.
 This situation creates a gap that appears to have undermined the effectiveness of the investigations from their very outset. - 43.
 There is a pervasive view among the relatives and some civil society actors that any follow-up inquiries conducted by prosecutorial authorities on the island are far from thorough, with the outcome being predetermined before the inquiry is launched.
 The Working Group concludes that these shortcomings feed into the culture of impunity and strengthen the narrative of "forgetting" rather than "remembering", which perpetuates distrust between the two communities.
 While conscious of the Cyprus context, the Working Group reiterates that, according to international standards, an effective investigation into enforced disappearances must include information about the whereabouts and fate of disappeared persons, the circumstances of their disappearance and the identity of the perpetrators.
-Such an investigation is not only required under the State's international obligations, but is also the best way to effectively combat impunity and realize the right to truth and justice for the victims and society as a whole.14 - 44.
+Such an investigation is not only required under the State's international obligations, but is also the best way to effectively combat impunity and realize the right to truth and justice for the victims and society as a whole. - 44.
 It was reported to the Working Group that, while it had been possible to determine the facts and circumstances of enforced disappearances and identify perpetrators in some cases, the investigations had been discontinued due to a lack of sufficient evidence.
 It was suggested that the testimony collected, which implicated specific individuals, was hearsay and the source could not be established with the passage of time.
 In addition, given that enforced disappearance was not recognized as an autonomous crime in the Penal Code of the Republic of Cyprus, the allegations were investigated as kidnappings, abductions or murders, thus failing to deal with the specificities of the crime.
-Police and other officials who met with the Working Group during the visit were not familiar with the concept of enforced disappearance and would benefit from capacity-building activities in that regard. - 45.
-Officials from the Law Office and the Ministry of Justice of the Republic of Cyprus referred to the fact that enforced disappearance might be criminalized under other offences contained in the Penal Code; however, that is not sufficient to fulfil the requirement under
+Police and other officials who met with the

-11 A/HRC/45/13/Add.3, paras.
+&lt;sup>11 A/HRC/45/13/Add.3, paras.
 27-30.